 A selection of large objects observed in the Great Pacific Garbage Patch during the Aerial Expedition

-All this will help us develop our cleanup technology, of which the pilot is scheduled to be deployed in 2017.
+The combined results from these expeditions helps us to develop our cleanup technology.
+The pilot is scheduled to be deployed in 2017.

 Relive the Aerial Expedition - Aftermovie